 Achilles

-Absolutions: War and Moral Injury is a feature-length documentary film currently in production about veterans suffering from moral injury and the process of healing.
+Absolutions: War and Moral Injury is a feature-length documentary film in the final stages of post-production about veterans suffering from moral injury and the process of healing.

 Moral injury is as great a contributor to the mental health crisis among veterans as PTSD, and the public needs to know about it.

-The term ‘moral injury’ describes the distress caused by taking part in, witnessing, failing to prevent, or being subjected to an act that violates one’s fundamental values and moral beliefs.
+The term ‘moral injury’ describes the distress caused by taking part in, witnessing, failing to prevent, being betrayed by or subjected to an act that violates one’s fundamental moral values and beliefs.

-In war this can result from traumatic experiences such as harming civilians, failing to protect fellow soldiers, the realization that the war itself is unjust, ill-conceived or ineffectively prosecuted, or that service members—in the case of Vietnam—were not well received upon coming home.
+In war this can result from traumatic experiences such as harming civilians, failing to protect fellow soldiers, the realization that a war itself is unjust, ill-conceived or ineffectively prosecuted, or the experience of—in the case of Vietnam—not being well received upon return home from battle.

 In the film, a Vietnam veteran tells of being assigned to retrieve a group of AWOL soldiers living with Vietnamese civilians.
 When he called for them to come out of a house, they came out shooting.
 He and his men were forced to shoot back and kill them.
-It took him fifty years to begin dealing with it and he can’t tell the story without breaking down.
+It took him fifty years to begin dealing with the trauma and he can’t talk about the incident without breaking down.

-An Afghanistan war veteran served as a drone sensor operator, responsible for surveilling, targeting and launching of Hellfire missiles.
-He resigned from that position after striking two farmers walking home from a funeral and then watching as a grieving teenage boy picked up and carried away what was left of his father’s body.
+An Afghanistan war veteran served as a drone sensor operator, responsible for surveillance and the targeting and launching of Hellfire missiles.
+He resigned from that position when, after striking two insurgents, he watched a grieving teenage boy pick up and carry away what was left of his father’s body.

 An Iraq war veteran is plagued by shooting a child.